Ballet Repertoire Class

 Instructor: Pepa Chindemi

-Description: Our pre-primary ballet classes for children will focus on preliminary exercises, arm movements, proper body placement and self-expression.
+Description: Our Parent and Me Creative Dance classes for children and their parent will focus on preliminary exercises, arm movements, proper body placement and self-expression.
 Using the mixture of floor, center work, and alegro exercises will begin to help them develop a broader spectrum of the dance.
+This class allows child enjoy learning about music and dance alongside with their parent.

 (Minimum age 4/maximum age adult)